logux/docs/protocols/ws/spec.md

 * `wrong-protocol`: client Logux protocol version is not supported by server.
 Error options object will contain `supported` key with minimum supported version and `used` with used version.
 * `wrong-format`: message is not correct JSON, is not a array or have no `type`.
 Error options will contain bad message string.
 * `unknown-message`: message’s type is not supported.
 Error options will contain bad message type.
-* `wrong-credentials`: sent credentials doesn’t pass authentication.
+* `wrong-credentials`: sent token doesn’t pass authentication.
 * `missed-auth`: not `connect`, `connected` or `error` messages was sent before authentication.
 Error options will contain bad message string.
 * `timeout`: a timeout was reached.
 Errors options will contain timeout duration in milliseconds.
 * `wrong-subprotocol`: client application subprotocol version is not supported by server.
 Error options object will contain `supported` key with requirements and `used` with used version.